morrownr/88x2bu-20210702/README.md

 distros, such as Raspberry Pi OS, do not support secure mode because the hardware they support does not support secure mode making it unnecessary.
 There are distros that do not work with the support currently in use.
-If you install this driver and, after a reboot, the driver is not working, you can go into the BIOS and tempoarily turn secure mode off to see if secure mode is the problem.
+If you install this driver and, after a reboot, the driver is not working, you can go into the BIOS and temporarily turn secure mode off to see if secure mode is the problem.

 ### Installation Steps